-Of the genetic changes in these genetically modified plants, only the hygromycin phosphotransferase gene leads to the formation of a protein.
-Given the current state of knowledge, it is not possible to make reliable predictions about the potential allergenicity of a protein on the basis of its amino acid sequence.
-However, in previous experiments with genetically modified plants and in numerous deliberate release trials with plants which express the hph gene under the control of non-tissue-specific promoters, no evidence was found to suggest an increased allergenic potential of the plants.
+Of the genetic changes in these genetically modified plants, only the hygromycin phophotransferase gene leads to the formation of a protein.
+According to current knowledge, it is not possible to predict the potential allergenicity of a protein on the basis of the amino acid sequence.
+However in previous experiments with genetically modified plants, and in numerous deliberate releases with plants which express the hph gene under the control of nontissue-specific promoters, no evidence for an increased allergenic potential was found.

-Solanum nigrum is not cultivated as a crop or food plant in Central Europe.
+S. nigrum is not cultivated as a crop or food plant in Central Europe.
 Human consumption of the plant is neither planned nor expected.
 As a rule, the pollen of black nightshade does not play a noteworthy role in triggering pollen allergies.
-The genetic modifications described are not expected to pose any risk to human or animal health or to the environment.
+The genetic modifications described are not expected to post any threat to human or animal health or to the environment.